VanGoMu/auditme/service/README.md

 This directory contains systemd service files to run the Auditme monitoring stack automatically on system boot.

+The `setup.sh` must be launched before service instalation to ensure all requierments are installed.

 ## How It Works

 The service uses **environment variable substitution** via `envsubst` to automatically configure the project path: